 The research gap

 So far, only few studies that focus on adolescent and young people’s experiences with sexuality education have been conducted.
 Most of these studies have been carried out in high income countries, and even fewer in low- and middle-income countries.
 To address this research gap, the current study aims to analyze the needs, perspectives, and experiences of adolescents and young people in relation to school-based sexuality education across the globe, with a focus on low- and middle-income countries.
 We will do this through a rapid literature review synthesising the results from available studies and primary data collection including six qualitative country case studies and a global online survey engaging adolescents and young people (10-24 years).

 A youth participatory approach

-To make this study a success, KIT is partnering with young researchers in all countries where this study will be conducted: Albania, Burkina Faso, Cameroon, Colombia, Kyrgyzstan, and Trinidad & Tobago.
+To make this study a success, KIT is partnering with young researchers in all countries where this study will be conducted: Burkina Faso, Cameroon, Colombia, Kyrgyzstan, and Trinidad & Tobago.
 Together, we will design, conduct, and disseminate the study.
 The 1-year project starts with a kick-off workshop in Amsterdam, where we will co-create the research approach and methodology, using youth-friendly and innovative research methods.
 With support from KIT staff, young researchers will carry out qualitative data collection, analysis, and validation activities in the six countries.
-Alongside these efforts, a global online survey will be developed, together with RNW and IFMSA experts, to capture young people’s needs and preferences around school-based sexuality education.
+Alongside these efforts, a global online survey will be developed, together with RNW, to capture young people’s needs and preferences around school-based sexuality education.